York, East Riding of Yorkshire

 In 1930, the workhouse became a Public Assistance Institution, while medical facilities at the north of the site were gradually developed under the name of York City Hospital.
 In 1946, the PAI was renamed the Grange, then in 1955 its geriatric wards became St Mary's Hospital.
 The hospital closed in the late 1970s and in the 1990s, the buildings were converted to student accommodation.

-By the early 1900s, York was accommodating children in scattered homes in the city, including ones at 68 Wigginton Road, 12 Haxby Road, and 44 East Mount Road, each providing twelve places.
+By the early 1900s, York was accommodating children in scattered homes in the city, including ones at 68 Wigginton Road, 120 Haxby Road, and 44 East Mount Road, each providing twelve places.
 An infants’ home at 'The Elms' on Hull Road housed 35 children.
-In 1912, a central home — for new arrivals, homes administration etc. — was erected on Haxby Road just to the north-west of the workhouse.
+In 1912, a central home — for new arrivals, 'ins-and-outs', and administration of the homes — was erected on Haxby Road just to the north-west of the workhouse.

 - York City Archives, York Explore Centre, Museum Street, York YO1 7DS.
 Holdings include: Guardians' minutes (1837-1930); Admissions and discharges (1880-82, 1942-58) plus index; Creed registers (1889-1955); Indoor relief register (1907, 1911, 1930); Indoor relief list (1939-41); Births (1886-1945); Deaths (1886-1933, 1942-55); Register of leave of absence to inmates (1930-32); Register of children boarded-out (1898-1920); Vaccination registers (1872-1889, 1899-1907); Register of persons of unsound mind (1936-50); Funerals account (1930-50); Pig account (1930-62); Outdoor Relief application and report books (1837-1929); Register of staff (1912-54); etc.

 - Chadwick, A (1996) York Workhouse (Ripon Museum Trust leaflet)